Danielededo/Tower-of-hanoi-CG/README.md

-# Tower of Hanoi Project - Computer Graphics Polimi 2021
+# Tower of Hanoi Project - Computer Graphics Course @Polimi (AY 2020-2021)

 ## Introduction
 The Tower of Hanoi is a mathematical puzzle.
 It consists of three rods and a number of discs (in our case 4 discs) of different sizes,